Collect taxes

 Reverse charge

 Some regions, such as the European Union, implement a “reverse charge” scheme where the customer is responsible for accounting for tax if they’re purchasing as a business.
 For Stripe Tax to apply the correct tax treatment, we recommend you collect Tax IDs from your customers.
-Sometimes you might not have your customer’s tax IDs or you’ve separately determined that the reverse charge scheme applies.
-In such scenarios you can use taxability_
+Sometimes you might not have your customer’s tax IDs, or you’ve separately determined that the reverse charge scheme applies.
+In these types of scenarios, you can use taxability_ to force Stripe Tax to apply the reverse charge scheme.

 To provide the customer taxability override to your calculations: